-Muted celebrations of Dutch king’s birthday amid pandemic
+Cities urge people to stay home on Dutch king’s birthday

 The national holiday is usually an occasion for the Dutch to drape themselves in orange clothes, hats and feather boas, sell old toys and books in street markets and crowd the streets of major cities.

-This year, for the second straight year, authorities encouraged people to stay close to home.
+Not this year.
 The capital, Amsterdam, urged residents to celebrate according to lockdown guidelines with a maximum of one visitor, but added “you can still dig out the orange T-shirt or silly hat and hang out the flag.”

-A man wearing an orange robe cycled down a near deserted street in the city, while people stood in socially distanced lines waiting to buy pastries topped with icing in the national color orange.
-But the city became busier later as temperatures warmed up, prompting officials to urge people to stay away.

-Arnhem, meanwhile, was bracing for possible violent confrontations between football hooligans and the protest against the government.

-In an attempt to prevent rioting, the city’s mayor, Ahmed Marcouch, gave police special powers for the day to check people coming into Arnhem and imposed a limit of 500 people for the demonstration.
+In an attempt to prevent rioting, Arnhem Mayor Ahmed Marcouch gave police special powers for the day to check people coming into Arnhem and imposed a limit of 500 people for the demonstration, later raised to 1,000.

 Marcouch said that demonstrations are a constitutional right, but that “signals of the risk of rioting at different locations in the city endanger that right to demonstrate.”